ivan7237d/pipe-function/README.md

     {applyPipe(stateView, objectProp('b'), ([value, set]) =>
       // If 'b' is absent,...
       value === undefined ? (
-        // a button that adds a default value for 'b',...
+        // ...a button that adds a default value for 'b',...
         <button onClick={() => set({ c: '' })}>Add 'b'</button>
       ) : (
-        // otherwise (if 'b' is present), an input bound to 'c'.
+        // ...otherwise (if 'b' is present), an input bound to 'c'.
         <input
           {...applyPipe([value, set] as const, objectProp('c'), bindingProps)}
         />